briem-bixly/trello_webhooks/README.md

   ```
   trello_watch_boards_for_user := True
   ```
 Setup is now complete.
 At this point, data will automatically be received from trello based on events that happen on the user's boards and will update appropriate shared KVPs accordingly.
+This will also trigger creation of shared.TRELLO_BOARD_LIST_TREE, which will contain info detailing boards and lists belonging to all boards.

 <h4>Usage</h4>
 There are a few different ticket scenarios that are currently covered by this app: notifications when a ticket is completed, notifications when a ticket has become past due, and notifications for when a card has been archived.